 Agency and Park Updates

-National Natural Landmarks Photo Winners Announced.
-A striking photograph of American Lotus at dawn in the Great Plains is the top winner in the 2013 National Natural Landmarks Program Photo Contest.
+National Natural Landmarks Photo Winners.
+A striking photograph of American Lotus at dawn in the Great Plains was the top winner in the 2013 National Natural Landmarks Program Photo Contest.
 Kenneth M. Highfill of Lawrence, Kansas captured the image at the Baker University Wetlands, designated a National Natural Landmark in 1969 as an example of undisturbed wetland prairie.
 More than 260 species of birds and more than 430 species of plants have been recorded at the site, including the American Lotus flowers captured in Highfill’s winning photograph.

 “These stunning photographs highlight the beauty and variety of our nation’s natural landscape,” said National Park Service Director Jonathan B. Jarvis.
 “They celebrate the great diversity, significance and beauty of our nation’s natural history, and underscore the importance of resource preservation by our partners across the country.”